 Headquartered in Houston and created in 1983, Mariner Energy is an independent oil and gas exploration and production company that operates primarily in the Permian Basin of Texas and the Gulf of Mexico.
 In 2008, Mariner reported reserves of 973.9 billion cubic feet.

-Some examples of accidents that occur on Mariner Energy oil rigs that have resulted in workers being injured include the following:
+Mariner Energy has had a minimum of a dozen Gulf Coast Offshore incidents.
+Some examples of accidents that have been reported on Mariner Energy oil rigs include the following:

-- Mariner was cited for a sump bomb which did not operate properly.
-The pump did not automatically maintain oil levels at a level that was able to avoid discharging the water into the Gulf of Mexico.
-Each year on oil rigs, failure to properly maintain equipment causes oil rig workers to be injured and killed.
+- Mariner was cited for a leaking storage tank and a sump pump which did not operate properly.
+The pump did not automatically maintain overflow at a level that was able to avoid discharging into the Gulf of Mexico.
+Each year on oil rigs, failure to properly maintain equipment causes pollution and safety issues.

 - In 2006, a worker at Mariner was injured when he fell while working on an electrical tray that was located eleven feet above the deck.